TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/sortDescriptorOptions.md

 </pre>

 #####For Angular
-In HTML define **options** setting and button with binding function "setSortDescriptor":
+In HTML you should define **options** setting and button with binded function "setSortDescriptor":
 <pre class="brush: html">
 <div ng-app="SampleModule">
   <div ng-controller="ctrl">